Head #8: The Papacy Revived (Rev. 17)

-The rulers of kingdoms during the 1260 years of Papal ecclesiastical supremacy, were generally doing what the papacy instructed them to do in spiritual matters.
+The rulers of nations (10 Horns) and central political influences (7 Heads), during the 1260 years of Papal ecclesiastical supremacy, were generally doing what the papacy instructed them to do in spiritual matters (time of the papacy's ecclesiastical dominance - 538 to 1798 AD).
 Though there were many struggles for dominance, arguments and rebellions, the Franks, the Holy Roman Empire and the House of Habsburg often persecuted and controlled people as the papacy directed.
 Also, it was the Eastern Roman Emperor (Byzantine) who declared the Bishop of Roman as supreme and overcame the dissenting tribes, which launched the 1260 years.
 This ecclesiastical dominance is foretold as occuring again after the deadly wound is healed and all the world wanders after the beast (Rev. 13:3).

 Though the papal system, mainstream protestantism and Freemasonry, all fall from their inital high calling and reject the everlasting gospel, not all individuals within those organizations have fallen.
 God calls His people out of these corrupted organizations.
 "And I heard another voice from heaven, saying, Come out of her [Babylon], my people, that ye be not partakers of her sins, and that ye receive not of her plagues" (Revelation 18:4).